 The platform you choose to run your online store depends entirely on your needs.
 Overall, though, you’ll probably find that Magento 2 is the better fit for your store because it is extremely customizable.
 This is due to its being an open-source platform, and because you can install various add-ons that will make your store your own.

 Magento 2 does not have a one-size-fits-all solution; instead, it recognizes that every company is different.
-Not only this, but its base package is free, which will suit local and small business; meanwhile, their enterprise edition is affordable for companies that rake in more revenue.
+Not only this, but its basic package is free, which will suit midsize businesses; meanwhile, the Enterprise Edition is affordable for companies that rake in more revenue.
 If you agree that Magento could work for your online store’s success, please drop us a line, and we will guide you with Magento 2 Migration.